MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

       [in] EventRegistrationToken token);
 }

+/// A continuation of the ICoreWebView2Frame interface to add or remove
+/// `DirectMessageChannelCreated` callback on ICoreWebView2Frame.
 [uuid(B0C00DA1-0297-4B80-BA70-54BF40AF4835), object, pointer_default(unique)]
 interface ICoreWebView2StagingFrame3 : IUnknown {
   /// This event runs when the document of the frame runs `chrome.webview.getDirectMessageChannel()`.